 The courtyard and the Stables Bar is a great setting for your drinks reception that will wow your guests from the start.
 You then proceed to the elegant Livery Rooms, which can seat up to 140 people for wedding banquet.
 The beauty of the place is that the partition in the middle allows to turn it into a more intimate setting, so you’ll never feel like the room is too large.
 If you are planning a larger party the grounds have plenty of space for a marquee.

 The quirky and unique main house is where Loughcrew really shines – every bedroom is a masterpiece of their own.
-Besides to the 19th century Bridal Suite, you can sleep up to 30 of your closest friends and family.
+In addition to the 19th century Bridal Suite you can share the house with 30 of your closest friends and family.
 It’s lovely to enjoy the privacy of the house on your wedding morning and the day before / after.
-Check out the gallery of the rooms below, you will have a hard time picking your favourite!
+Check out the gallery of the rooms at the end of this page, you will have a hard time picking your favourite!
 Imagine having your wedding breakfast in the sunlit drawing room.
 It’s full of colourful murals, antique mirrors and beautiful furniture.
 I think it’s a dream come true.

 Ceremony at Loughcrew House Wedding

 The most popular spot for couples to say I Do is the ruins of the desecrated St Oliver Plunkett Church.
 It’s less than a mile from Loughcrew House.
 Seating up to 140 guests, the church is an amazing setting.
 After the ceremony you can escape for some alone time among Loughcrew Estate Gardens.
 Imagine exchanging your vows in such a historic location – definitely not your traditional church ceremony!